LucaTorriani/KrigingManifoldData/src/mainpage.md

 # What is Manifoldgstat Package #
+Predictive analysis for manifold-valued data.
-R Package to make inference and prediction for manifold-valued data analysis.
-This package provides a C++ implementation of the functions to create a model, for spatial dependent	manifold valued data, in order to perform kriging.
-In each location, specified by a vector of coordinates ([lat,long], [x,y] or [x,y,z]), the datum is supposed to be a symmetric and positive definite matrix (possibly a correlation matrix).
-The algorithm exploits a projection of these data on a tangent space, where the tangent point is either provided by the user or computed as intrinsic mean of the data in input.
+This package provides	a C++ implementation of functions to create a model for spatial dependent manifold-valued data, in order to perform kriging.
+In each location, specified by a vector of coordinates ([lat,long], [x,y] or [x,y,z]), the datum is supposed to be a symmetric positive definite matrix.
+The user is provided with three main functions: model_kriging, full_RDD, mixed_RDD, each designed to deliver kriging predictions following the corresponding algorithm (GlobalModel, FullRDD and MixedRDD), as presented in the reference dissertation.
+They exploit, to different extents, tangent space approximations, Random Domain Decomposition and advanced differential geometry concepts like parallel transport.

 ### References
-JD.
-Pigoli, A. Menafoglio & P. Secchi (2016).
-Kriging prediction for manifold-valued random fields.
-Journal of Multivariate Analysis, 145, 117-131.
+Ilaria Sartori Luca Torriani (2019): Mixed Random Domain Decomposition: an innovative approach for kriging prediction of manifold valued data, Master Degree Thesis